Monday, 27 March

 Kalle Palling – Estonian Reform Party, MP, Vice-chair of Environment Committee

 Raimond Kaljulaid – Central Party, The Mayor of North Tallinn District

 Moderator: Helen Sildna

 18:30-19:30 Festival – to be or not to be? – Must Puudel (Müürivahe 20) (ENG)

 Simple and cheap digital access to music has not taken away people’s desire to experience live acts.
 On the contrary – touring is still a major source of income for artists and the plethora of events taking place simultaneously all over the planet makes a compelling case for arguing that we are living in an era of festivals.
 What would be a meaningful venture in this oversaturated cultural landscape?
 How to organize events in a meaningful and sustainable manner?
-Good practices will be shared by Manny Ansar who organizes the Festival au desert in Timbuktu, Lutz Leichsenring – expert of the Berlin club scene, Denis Trusila – owner of the Pocket Rocket Creative Agency in Belorussia and Meisterjaan – host of an Estonian underground boutique festival Vilsandi Trance.
+Good practices will be shared by Manny Ansar who organizes the Festival au desert in Timbuktu, Lutz Leichsenring – expert of the Berlin club scene, Denis Trusila – organizer of FSP Festival in Belarus and Meisterjaan – host of an Estonian underground boutique festival Vilsandi Trance.
 The talk is in English and moderated by international promoter Nick Hobbs.